ocsf/ocsf-validator/README.md

 ### General

+ - [ ] Add CLI arguments for everything in ValidatorOptions
  - [ ] Add more validators.
  - [ ] Are things named consistently across (and within) modules?
  - [ ] Inline documentation could be better.